manavsehgal/reactspeedcoding/manuscript/c04-react-speed-ui.md

-# React Speed UI
+# ReactSpeed UI

 Now that we are comfortable with basic React, ES6 concepts and have a production ready Webpack build pipeline, it is time to do some serious app development.

-In this chapter we will start designing our very own React Speed UI framework for your apps.
+In this chapter we will start designing our very own ReactSpeed UI component library for your apps.
 We will do so using Flexbox, PostCSS, and custom React components.

 You will learn following concepts in this chapter.

-- React Speed UI objectives.
+- ReactSpeed UI objectives.
 - PostCSS Processing.
 - Update Webpack for PostCSS.
 - Organizing and modularizing styles.
 - Flexbox Layouts.
 - Refactoring React components with Speed UI.
 - CSS best practices.
-- Refactor Speed UI methodology.
+- Refactor using ReactSpeed UI methodology.
+- Refactor ReactSpeed UI theme.

 {pagebreak}

-## React Speed UI objectives
+## ReactSpeed UI objectives

-Designing a custom UI framework is an ambitious undertaking.
+Designing a custom UI library is an ambitious undertaking.
 Our task becomes achievable if we scope our design goals upfront.

 **Speed.** Like the name suggests, our UI framework is built for speed of development and